-This can give you some really useful insights for suggestions you’ll make as part of your SEO strategy.
+This can give you some beneficial insights for suggestions you’ll make as part of your SEO strategy.

-When it comes to site structure, effective tagging makes it easier to form topic clusters and efficient taxonomies.
+Effective tagging also makes it easier to form topic clusters and efficient taxonomies for site structure.

 This is done by making good use of the category and sub-category columns.
 It would be best if you categorised so the 'Category' column could be pillar pages.